Amazon Web Services (AWS)

 2. Cost Effective: AWS offers low, pay-as-you-go pricing with no up-front expenses or long-term commitments.
 This enables us to build and manage a global infrastructure at scale and pass cost-saving benefits.

 3. Agility and Instant Elasticity: AWS provides a massive global cloud infrastructure that allows to quickly innovate, experiment and iterate.
 Instead of waiting weeks or months for hardware, we can instantly deploy new applications, instantly scale up as your workload grows, and instantly scale down based on demand.
 Whether need one virtual server or thousands, whether need them for a few hours or 24/7, we still only pay for what we use.

 4. Open and Flexible: AWS is a language and operating system agnostic platform.
 We can choose the development platform or programming model that makes the most sense for business.
 We can choose which services to use, one or several and choose how we use them.
 This flexibility allows us to focus on innovation, not infrastructure.

-6. Availability: AWS offers EC2 instances which can be tailored with a large number of options.
-It also provides related services such as Elastic Beanstalk for app deployment, EC2 Container service, AWS Lambda and Auto scaling.
+6. Availability: AWS offers EC2 instances that can be tailored with a large number of options.
+It also provides related services such as Elastic Beanstalk for app deployment, EC2 Container Service, AWS Lambda and Auto scaling.

-8. Networking: AWS offer “excellent” networking capabilities allowing applications to be deployed on a local or global level, relying on server load balancing components (AWS’ Elastic Load Balancing) and direct network connectivity to link with on premise systems.
+8. Networking: AWS offers “excellent” networking capabilities allowing applications to be deployed on a local or global level, relying on server load balancing components (AWS’ Elastic Load Balancing) and direct network connectivity to link with on-premise systems.